sijielu/Revival/docs/final.md

 - **after 100 epoches:**
   ![sample_e100](https://github.com/sijielu/Revival/raw/master/img/sample_e100.jpg)

+Based on the results shown above, we could see that through the training process, the generated image become more natural and real.
+The clouds and desert in Minecraft are transparently transformed to those in real world.

 ### References
 1. I. Goodfellow, J. Pouget-Abadie, M. Mirza, B. Xu, D. Warde-Farley, S. Ozair, A. Courville, and Y. Bengio.
 [Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661.pdf).
 In NIPS, 2014.